cgruver/cgruver/_posts/2023-04-06-Development-On-OpenShift-With-Eclipse-Che.md

    <img src="/_pages/dev-spaces/demo-app-images/demo-trust-authors-2.png" width="50%"/>

-1. __Sit back a watch for just a minute.
+1. __Sit back and watch for just a minute.
 A lot is getting ready to happen.__

    One of the first things that you will likely notice, is that the screen suddenly changes from a dark theme to a light theme.
 This is because VS Code is installing the extensions that are recommended in the workspace config file that you just opened, and VS Code is applying the configuration.
 I intentionally used a light theme here to add more drama to the demo.  :-)  Plus, this is my favorite VS Code color theme.
 Both light and dark.